What Level of SSL or TLS is Required by HIPAA?

 - Turning OFF SSL v2 and SSL v3

-- Enabling TLS 1.0 (and newer versions if possible)
+- Enabling TLS 1.0 and higher

 One thing that is interesting to note is that there are many ciphers included in this list that are not 256-bit.
 E.g. 128bit AES is allowed for HIPAA and high-security government use.
 We often hear people stating that 256-bit encryption is a requirement of HIPAA … it is not (that answer is “too simple” — it comes down to which specific algorithms are used, for example).